ita-social-projects/Space2Study-node-Client-mvp/README.md

 #### Step 3

-- 🔃 Create a new pull request in this repository
+- 🔃 create a new pull request in this repository

 ---